 Foreign nationals who have been deported may qualify for an I-601A Provisional Waiver.
 These individuals are legally denied entry back into the U.S. for a 3 to 10 year period.
 An individual can apply for an I-601A waiver to decrease the duration of their banishment from the U.S. and remove their unlawful presence status with the USCIS.
 Oftentimes the I-601A waiver can help a foreign national lessen the amount of time they are separated from their family because of its ability to grant admissibility quicker than the I-601 waiver.
 An immigrant must provide evidence of their or their family’s potential to suffer from extreme hardship should they be denied a waiver.

 Contact The Reston, VA Immigration Attorneys At Johnson & Masumi

 The Reston, VA immigration attorneys at Johnson & Masumi are ready to assist individuals who wish to travel, visit, study or work in the U.S. Without the proper legal support, proceeding with your visa or waiver application can be challenging and confusing.
-We will help you prepare and review all the requirements and evidence needed to satisfy your application and provide step by step guidance throughout the entire process to give you the best possible chance of a positive outcome.
-No matter what type of unique case, our Reston, VA immigration attorneys will go the extra mile to ensure you have the peace of mind knowing that your unique case is being handled successfully.
+We will help you prepare and review all the requirements and evidence needed to satisfy your application and provide step-by-step guidance throughout the entire process to give you the best possible chance of a positive outcome.
+No matter what type of unique case, our Reston, VA immigration attorneys will go the extra mile to ensure you have peace of mind knowing that your unique case is being handled successfully.
 For more information on how we can assist you with your visa or waiver application, schedule a consultation with Johnson & Masumi by contacting us online or calling our offices at (703) 688-8279 to get started.